paymill/paymill-wordpress/readme.txt

 = Can I use shortcodes to display the Pay Button? =

-Yes, here's an example shortcode with all currently available parameters: [paymill_pb title="test title" products_list="1,2"]
+Yes, here's an example shortcode with all currently available parameters: '[paymill_pb title="test title" products_list="1,2"]'

 = Are there actions/filters/hooks in the Pay Button? =